 - Italiano Completo – Hot dog, covered in chopped tomatoes, mashed avocados and mayonnaise.
-The name comes from its resemblance with the colors of the Italian flag.
+The name comes from its resemblance with the colours of the Italian flag.
 We didn’t particularly enjoy this either, it was too soggy.

 - Empanada de Pino – Before you think this is an empanada filled with pineapple, think again.
 We learnt the hard (embarrassing) way.
-By the name, we initially thought it was with pineapple so that’s what we asked for but in fact it’s actually nothing to do with pineapple and it is filled with diced meat, onions, olive, raisins and a piece of hard-boiled egg!
+By the name, we initially thought it was with pineapple so that’s what we asked for but in fact, it’s actually nothing to do with pineapple and it is filled with diced meat, onions, olive, raisins and a piece of a hard-boiled egg!
 Whoops!

 - Pastel de Choclo – Probably one of the most typical Chilean summer dishes.
 It’s created with ground corn and meat, chopped onions small pieces of chicken, pieces of hard boiled egg, olive, raisins and baked in clay or regular oven.
 It’s similar to a shepherd pie but much sweeter.
 The best place to try this in Santiago is at Galindo!

 - All the seafood!
 Chile has a very diverse range of seafood due to its 4500km of coastline, making it fresh & affordable.